padogrid/padogrid/README.md

 For additional details, see the [Docker](https://github.com/padogrid/padogrid/wiki/Docker) section of the manual.

-## Running PadoGrid in Kubernetes
+## Running PadoGrid on Kubernetes

-You can run PadoGrid in Kubernetes as shown below.
-The PadoGird container stores workspaces in the `/opt/padogrid/workspaces` directory, which you can mount to a persistent volume as needed.
+You can run PadoGrid on Kubernetes as shown below.
+The PadoGrid container stores workspaces in the `/opt/padogrid/workspaces` directory, which you can mount to a persistent volume as needed.

 ```bash
 # kubectl